andrewchen04/andrewchen04.github.io/_pages/cv.md

 * __[Vice Provost’s Student Advisory Council](https://ue.berkeley.edu/committees/sacue) Member__ (_August 2022 - Present_)
   * Nominated by peer and professional staff members at UC Berkeley’s Student Learning Center (SLC) to serve on the Student Advisory Council on Undergraduate Education (SACUE), convened by Vice Provost for Undergraduate Education Oliver M. O’Reilly
-  * Meets monthly with campus decision-makers to provide critical feedback on ongoing/planned projects, such as reimagining commencement, adapting grading policies, and increasing the reach of student organizations in a post-pandemic environment
+  * Meet monthly with campus decision-makers to provide critical feedback on ongoing/planned projects, such as reimagining commencement, adapting grading policies, and increasing the reach of student organizations in a post-pandemic environment
-  * Assists the Student Information Systems (SIS) User Experience (UX) Team with redesigning CalCentral (the platform that students use to view their enrollments, grades, and finances) to be more user-friendly and accessible to screen readers
+  * Assist the Student Information Systems (SIS) User Experience (UX) Team with redesigning CalCentral (the platform that students use to view their enrollments, grades, and finances) to be more user-friendly and accessible to screen readers

 [Leadership](#leadership)
 ======
 __[Associated Students of the University of California (ASUC)](https://asuc.org/)__

 * __Senatorial Tasks Administrator ([Office of Senator Carlos C. Vázquez](https://www.instagram.com/asucsenator_carloscvazquez/))__ (_July 2022 - Present_)
-  * Ensures the proper functioning of the 25-member office and assists other executives and teams with efforts to elevate intersectionality, disability justice, and underrepresented students at UC Berkeley
+  * Ensure the proper functioning of the 25-member office and assist other executives and teams with efforts to elevate intersectionality, disability justice, and underrepresented students at UC Berkeley
-  * Hosts weekly office hours to gather feedback from campus members on how the office can better serve them and their needs
+  * Host weekly office hours to gather feedback from campus members on how the office can better serve them and their needs
-  * Publishes weekly and special Senate reports and presents office initiatives and progress to the Senate every week
+  * Publish weekly and special Senate reports and present office initiatives and progress to the Senate every week

 * __Interim Legislative Department Director ([Office of Senator Carlos C. Vázquez](https://www.instagram.com/asucsenator_carloscvazquez/))__ (_July 2022 - September 2022_)
   * Supported the Administrative Team in an additional role during the Senate’s transition period